Thinking About Getting a Dog? Here's What to Consider First.

 Will you walk in the morning?
 Train in the evening?

-Can you follow through even when life gets busy or weather isnāt ideal?
+Can you follow through even when life gets busy, or the weather isnāt ideal?

 Buying from a Breeder?